 - Flexibility in Design: Employers have significant leeway to tailor HRAs (e.g., Integrated HRAs with group plans, Qualified Small Employer HRAs (QSEHRAs), or Individual Coverage HRAs (ICHRAs) for employees with their own insurance).

-- Forfeiture and Rollover: Unused funds typically revert to the employer at year-end, though some HRA types allow limited rollover.
+- Forfeiture and Rollover: Unused funds usually revert to the employer at year-end, though some HRA types allow limited rollover.
+That means no rollover for most employees.

-- Use-It-Or-Lose-It (For the Employee): Employees cannot take the money with them if they leave the company.
+- Use-It-Or-Lose-It (For the Employee): Employees cannot take the money with them if they leave the company—it stays with the employer.

 Flexible Spending Account (FSA)

 A Flexible Spending Account (FSA) is an employer-sponsored account funded primarily by employee pre-tax salary reductions.
-It is used to pay for eligible out-of-pocket healthcare (and sometimes dependent care) expenses.
+It covers eligible out-of-pocket healthcare (and sometimes dependent care) expenses.

-- Strict "Use-It-Or-Lose-It" Rule: Historically, funds not used by year-end were forfeited.
-Now, employers can choose to offer either a carryover of up to $640 (2025 limit) or a grace period of 2.5 months.
+- Strict "Use-It-Or-Lose-It" Rule: In the past, unused funds were forfeited.
+Now employers can offer a carryover of up to $640 (2025 limit) or a 2.5-month grace period.

-- Broad Eligibility: Available to employees regardless of their health plan type (HDHP or not).
+- Broad Eligibility: Available to any employee offered the benefit, regardless of health plan type.

-- Immediate Availability: The full annual election amount is typically available at the start of the plan year, even before contributions are fully made.
+- Immediate Availability: The full annual election amount is available from day one, even before contributions are made.
+That's a nice perk.

 Health Savings Account (HSA)

-A Health Savings Account (HSA) is a triple-tax-advantaged, portable savings account available to individuals enrolled in a High-Deductible Health Plan (HDHP).
+A Health Savings Account (HSA) is a triple-tax-advantaged, portable savings account for individuals enrolled in a High-Deductible Health Plan (HDHP).

-- Individually Owned: The account belongs to the employee, stays with them if they change jobs, and is fully vested.
+- Individually Owned: It's yours—stays with you if you switch jobs, and it's fully vested.

 - Contribution Limits: Set annually by the IRS (e.g., $4,300 for individual and $8,550 for family coverage in 2025).
 Both employers and employees can contribute.

-- Long-Term Investment Vehicle: Funds can be invested, similar to a 401(k), allowing for long-term growth for future healthcare or retirement expenses.
+- Long-Term Investment Vehicle: Funds can be invested, similar to a 401(k), for long-term growth.
+Think of it as a health 401(k).

 Key Differences at a Glance